microsoft/tensorflow-directml/BUILD.md

 This project is a fork of the official [tensorflow](https://github.com/tensorflow/tensorflow) repository that targets TensorFlow v1.15.
 This fork will not merge upstream, since TensorFlow does not accept new features for previous releases, so the `master` branch is based off v1.15.0 from the upstream repository.
 DirectML changes do not appear in the `master` branch.

-The `directml` branch is considered the the main branch for development in this repository, and it should be the most stable branch to test.
+The `directml` branch is considered the main branch for development in this repository, and it should be the most stable branch to test.
 Packages of [tensorflow-directml on PyPI](https://pypi.org/project/tensorflow-directml/) are produced from the `directml` branch.
 This branch contains changes related to DirectML as well as security fixes in the upstream branch (e.g. changes in 1.15.1, 1.15.2, 1.15.3., etc.).

 The latest changes occur in the `directml-dev` branch.
 This branch is intended for rapid development, so builds of the `directml-dev` branch may reference unstable DirectML APIs that are subject to change over time; preview DirectML APIs are included in a special preview redistributable of DirectML that requires *developer mode*.